SixArm/unix-shell-script-kit/README.md

 ## Extensibility helpers

+### dot_all

-### dot_all: source all the executable files in a given directory and subdirectories
+dot_all: source all the executable files in a given directory and subdirectories.

 ```sh
 dot_all ~/temp